GDPR is good for business

 Identifying and eliminating obsolete data with no tactical value can increase your bottom line and make GDPR compliance easier.
 Dark data not only takes up space but can increase regulatory risk.

 With greater awareness of your business’ data architecture, you can identify and address network and system irregularities faster.
-You’ll also be better positioned to spot issues that might lead to critical events before they happen and quickly correlate big data into actionable information.
+By following the GDPR logging requirements, you’ll also be better positioned to spot issues that might lead to critical events before they happen and quickly correlate big data into actionable information.

 Building customer trust

 By securing your structure against damaging breaches and data loss, you can become a more attractive choice in the market.
-Privacy by design, one of the GDPR mandates, secures software from the get-go and gives your customers peace of mind knowing their data is safer.
+Privacy by design, one of the mandates for the GDPR compliance checklist, secures software from the get-go and gives your customers peace of mind knowing their data is safer.

-Key to GDPR compliance is having clear visibility into your network and adopting technologies to map and protect the personal data that you control or process.
+Key to compliance with the GDPR logging requirements is having clear visibility into your network and adopting technologies to map and protect the personal data that you control or process.
 That data includes:

 Identification numbers, contact information, online identifiers, etc.